CAOR-MINES-ParisTech/colibri-vr/docs/getting-started/tutorial.md

 Here is an overview of the steps examined in this tutorial:
 - *Steps A-B:* Using the [Processing](https://caor-mines-paristech.github.io/colibri-vr/core-components/processing) component to transform the source photographs into a 3D scene representation.
 - *Steps Y-Z:* Using the [Rendering](https://caor-mines-paristech.github.io/colibri-vr/core-components/rendering) component to render the representation in VR with view-dependent highlights.

+**TODO: This section is not yet complete.
+Tutorial videos should be coming soon.**